Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 All three elements typically appear together, distinguishing burnout from normal fatigue.
 You might be tired after a hard week but still engaged and finding meaning.
 Burnout involves a deeper disconnection—going through motions without feeling present, caring, or effective.

 For students, burnout often develops cumulatively.
 The first semester is demanding but manageable.
 The second semester adds more.
 By the time practicum begins on top of coursework and possibly employment, the accumulated demands exceed sustainable capacity.
-The breaking point isn't a single event but the accumulation of chronic stress.
+The challenge of balancing coursework and practicum is often the tipping point where manageable stress becomes unsustainable.

 Graduate students face particular burnout risks.
 Imposter syndrome, unclear expectations, financial strain, delayed career entry, and the intensity of professional training all contribute.
 Public health students specifically may experience compassion fatigue from engaging with difficult topics—health disparities, suffering, systemic failures—that compound personal stress.